gokulmInfy/m2x-particle-core/README.md

 ==========================
 1. Signup for an [M2X Account](https://m2x.att.com/signup).
 2. Obtain your _Master Key_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
-3. Create your first [Data Source Blueprint](https://m2x.att.com/blueprints) and copy its _Feed ID_.
+3. Create your first [Device](https://m2x.att.com/devices) and copy its _Device ID_.
 4. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).
-5. Obtain a Spark Core and [set it up](http://docs.spark.io/start/).
+5. Obtain an Arduino with built-in wifi or ethernet, or a separate wifi or ethernet shield and [set it up](http://arduino.cc/en/Guide/HomePage).
+These docs were written for an [__Arduino Uno__](http://arduino.cc/en/Main/arduinoBoardUno) with a wifi or ethernet shield but the instructions can be adapted for other Arduino models.

 Please consult the [M2X glossary](https://m2x.att.com/developer/documentation/glossary) if you have questions about any M2X specific terms.